Santanakumar/speech-emotion-recognition-system/README.md

   *Solution:* Explainable AI (XAI) modules visualize confidence scores, emotion trends, and speaker timelines for interpretability.

 By addressing these gaps, the project delivers a scalable, context-aware, multilingual, and explainable SER framework suitable for real-world human-centric AI applications.

+## PROBLEM STATEMENT
+Speech is one of the richest forms of human communication, conveying not only words but also emotional cues through tone, pitch, and prosody.
+However, most traditional sentiment analysis systems rely maninly on text input and fail to capture these acoustic emotional dimensions, leading to incomplete or inaccurate emotion interpretation.

+Existing Speech Emotion Recognition (SER) models face several challenges, including:

+- Limited contextual understanding across conversational turns
+- Difficulty handling multi-speaker conversations
+- High latency in real-time applications
+- Poor adaptability to multilingual speech and accent variations
+- Lack of transparency due to black-box deep learning predictions

+To address these limitations, this project proposes a **real-time, explainable Speech Emotion Recognition framework** that combines speech transcription, speaker diarization, transformer-based emotion classification, and emotion visualization to enhance emotionally intelligent AI interactions.

+## OBJECTIVES
+The primary objective of this project is to design and implement a **real-time Speech Emotion Recognition (SER) system** integrated with sentiment-aware analysis to improve the emotional intelligence of AI-driven conversational applications.

+### Key Objective Include:
+- **Real-Time Emotion Detection:** Develop an end-to-end pipeline capable of detecting emotions from spoken conversations with low latency.
+- **Multilingual Speech Transcription:** Use **OpenAI Whisper** to generate accurate speech-to-text transcriptions even undder noisy conditions and diverse accents.
+- **Speaker-Level Emotion Association:** Apply **PyAnnote Speaker Diarization** to separate multiple spekers and map emotions to individual voices.
+- **Context-Aware Emotion Classification:** Leverage transformer-based NLP models (**RoBERTa, DistilBERT**) to classify emotions such as happiness, sadness, anger, fear and neutrality.
+- **Explainable AI Integration (XAI):** Provide interpretable outputs through confidence scores, emotion timelines, and real-time visual feedback for improved trust.